Mahil-SA/Arrays/README EXP 7.md

 # Conclusion
 In this experiment we leant about strings and made programs based on strings to concatenate, reverse it, etc.

+We also learn about arrays in C++, how to find out position of elements, min and max value in an array, etc.

 # Outputs

 ## Experiment 7: